-Identify high risk areas and procedures.
+Identify high risk activities and procedures.
 Eliminate "blind" searches where you cannot see what your hands are touching.
 Use mirrors and other devices.

-- when in direct contact with blood, blood specimens, semen, tissue, body fluids, blood soiled items
+- when in direct contact with blood, blood specimens, semen, tissue, body fluids, or blood soiled items

 - when in contact with any surface or object visibly soiled with blood or body fluids

 - when disposing of contaminated items

 When an inmate becomes combative or threatening, gloves should be put on as soon as possible.

 Wash your hands: